 There are two categories of graduate awards for which Stanford students may apply.

-Study Scholarship: A 10-month scholarship to be used for graduate independent study or to enroll in a Master’s degree.
+Study Scholarship: A 10-month scholarship to be used for a full master's degree program at a German university or for study at a German university as part of a postgraduate or master's degree program completed in the home country.
 All recipients of study scholarships must enroll in courses.

 Study Scholarship Website: http://www.daad.org/?p=gradstudy

 Research Grant: Available to doctoral and post-doctoral students whose goal is to conduct research for either 1-6 or 7-10 months.
 Students may apply for multi-year research grants to pursue a doctoral degree.

 Research Grant Website: http://www.daad.org/?p=gradresearch